MechanicalRabbit/DataKnots4FHIR.jl/doc/src/ecqm.md

     include("cms124v7.jl")
     #-> ⋮

-To run a measure, we'll need to have a measure period.
+To run a measure, we'll need to have a measure period; note that we want it to be an open interval on the right endpoint.

     @define MeasurePeriod = interval("[2019-01-01..2020-01-01)")

-For now, let's do only a small query...
+Let's unit-test a few queries to see that they return what we wish.

     @query db CMS124_pass.QDM.PapTestWithin3Years
     #=>